Home

 But the cat came back; it just couldn't stay away

-Like the cat that just wouldn't go away, some headaches just keep coming back to visit, no matter what you do.
-But often there is a solution – some headaches are actually being caused by the very remedies that are meant to cure them.
-Now commonly known as medication overuse headache, this type of headache is more common that we'd like to think.
+Like the cat that just wouldn't go away, some headaches keep coming back to visit, no matter what you do.
+But there may be a solution – because some headaches are actually being caused by the very remedies that are meant to cure them.
+Now usually known as medication overuse headache, this type of headache is more common that we'd like to think.

-It may look like this: You take a couple painkillers to get rid of the headache.
+It may look like this: You take a couple "painkillers" to get rid of the headache.
 The pain diminishes for a while, but after a few hours it starts to come back.
-So, you take a couple more painkillers.
+So, you take a couple more.
 This in itself is normal.
 But when this becomes a regular pattern over days, and weeks, and months, you may actually be making your headache worse.

 How can drugs make my headache worse?

 In the case of rebound headache, your body actually starts to get used to the drugs.
-Most migraineurs are familiar with the phenomenon that painkillers seem to become less effective over time.
-But with rebound headache, it's worse than that – your body actually starts craving the drugs, as if they're somehow a new essential nutrient!
+Most migraineurs are familiar with the phenomenon that abortive drugs seem to become less effective over time.
+But with rebound headache, it's worse than that – your body may actually start craving the drugs, as if they're somehow a new essential nutrient!
 Pretty soon your headaches are getting worse, and you need more drugs, then more.
 Soon your headaches are not only getting more frequent, but more painful - so what can you do?
 Take more pills!
 Ack!

-Almost any pain reliever has the potential to cause rebound headache.
-The Mayo Clinic reports that the pills most likely to cause problems are "mixed analgesics" (drugs that include combinations of caffeine, aspirin and acetaminophen), and migraine-specific medications such as ergotamines and triptans.
+Almost any pain reliever or migraine abortive has the potential to cause rebound headache.
+The Mayo Clinic's article on rebound headache gives some examples of medications that are likely to cause problems - including combination pain relievers (such as drugs that include combinations of caffeine, aspirin or acetaminophen), migraine-specific medications such as ergotamines and triptans, opiates, and simple pain relievers such as aspirin, ibuprofen and acetaminophen (paracetamol).

 How can I recognize rebound headache?

-Often, rebound headache sufferers have a low-grade headache almost every day.
+Often, medication overuse headache sufferers have a low-grade headache almost every day.
 You may find yourself taking pain relievers every one-two days.
 You also may find that your headache actually becomes worse about 3-4 hours after taking a pill.
 People with rebound headaches may frequently wake up with a headache.

 How can I stop the cycle?